Rastecs2/alx-low_level_programming/0x00-hello_world/README.md

-this folder contains scripts of my first programs in c 'alx-low_level_programming'
+This folder contains scripts of my first programs in c 'alx-low_level_programming'